 When you first start you are given some options such as using the DualShock 4 or the Motion Controllers.
 I decided to go with the Motion Controllers.
 I also had a choice between Ghost Manor and The Hospital.
 So even though I have seen Horror movies and played Horror games, we all know that neither is going to have a good outcome and when you add VR to the mix, well you can safely have someone put those nails in your coffin.

 The Bellows is more of a VR interactive story experience than an actual game that lasts up to 15 to 20 minutes and that is not a bad thing.
-I really enjoyed the way when I looked out the window and had the lightning flash only to see some one or something outside only to not be there, but again maybe it is there.
-The way the sounds play out at the moments that count is something that is crucial for a Horror experience and Castle Steps did a fantastic job in this area.
+I really enjoyed the way when I looked out the window and had the lightning flash only to see someone or something outside only to not be there, but again maybe it is there.
+The way the sounds play out at the moments that count is something that is crucial to a Horror experience and Castle Steps did a fantastic job in this area.

 What I really appreciate is the nice touch Castle Steps did with the lantern.
 Some parts I would have just enough light and then walk past an area only to have the lantern go out so that I only had a still visible notion and not just completely darken the gameplay.
 It is how it would be if you were in a house with windows at night and the power goes out, but enough light from a full moon to guide you.

 When you finish the experience, you will forget that like I said, takes only 15 – 20 minutes and part 1 – The Ghost Manor continues into Part 2 – The Hospital.
 After it was over, I went to the main menu and went to The Hospital just to make sure it was not something I just witnessed.
 So just keep that in mind.
 Now with The Bellows being short, I don’t want to give really anything away as that is for you to experience and you should experience it.